JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Magnetic_Sensitivity.md

 > The laws of revelation hamper us greatly by their proscription of the impartation of unearned or premature knowledge. . .
 >
 > Mankind should understand that we who participate in the revelation of truth are very rigorously limited by the instructions of our superiors.
-We are not at liberty to anticipate the scientific discoveries of a thousand years. ([UB 101:4.1-2](/en/The_Urantia_Book/101#p4_1))
+We are not at liberty to anticipate the scientific discoveries of a thousand years. (<a id="a59_230"></a>[UB 101:4.1-2](/en/The_Urantia_Book/101#p4_1))

 On the other hand, _The Urantia Book_ says,